reimagined/resolve/docs/frontend.md

 You can extend a reSolve server's API with API Handlers.
 Refer to the following help topic for more information: [API Handlers](api-handlers.md).

-## resolve-client library
+## @reimagined/client library

-The **resolve-client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
+The **@reimagined/client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function.
 This function takes a reSolve context as a parameter and returns an initialized client object.
 This object exposes the following functions:

 | Function                                                | Description                                                                 |
 | ------------------------------------------------------- | --------------------------------------------------------------------------- |